 4.2 Create a list of experts

-The experts you will contact will most likely reply back and will like to participate to your roundup if they know you or your website have a lot of traffic and authority.
+The experts you will contact will most likely reply and will like to participate in your roundup if they know you or your website have a lot of traffic and authority.
 If you’re new, prepare yourself for a lot of rejection or silence from their end.

-I was surprised to see two or three of really successful influencers that answered pretty quick to my request, willing to help me which I highly appreciated but this is not a general rule.
+I was surprised to see two or three successful influencers that answered pretty quickly to my request, willing to help me, which I highly appreciated, but this is not a general rule.

-4.2.1 Where you can find experts willing to participate to your roundup
+4.3 Find experts willing to participate in your roundup

-a) Check your email inbox /contacts list / Skype and business cards, for influencers you already know.
-If they know you or there is a common friend that can introduce you to make sure you ask him to do it.
+Check your email inbox /contacts list / Skype and business cards for influencers you already know.
+If they know you or a familiar friend, you can introduce you to make sure you ask him to do it.
 Politely ask them to participate in your roundup.

 As I’ve said, you will see way better response rates as people you already know are more willing to work with you.

-Experts that already contributed to previous roundups are more willing to participate as they know the benefits of this type of posts.
-Also, they are already seen as the authority in your niche and your readers will like to see familiar names.
+Experts that already contributed at earlier roundups are more willing to participate as they know the benefits of this type of post.
+They are also already seen as the authority in your niche, and your readers will like to see familiar names.

 Use Google to find previous roundups and contact the participants.
-Use keywords like: “[your niche] expert roundup”, “[your niche] roundup”, “[your niche] bloggers” etc. Most roundups list the website and social media profits of the contributors so there is a no-brainer to contact them.
-If you don’t have those contacts you may have to search their names in Google and on popular social networks to find their accounts.
+Use keywords like: “[your niche] expert roundup”, “[your niche] roundup”, “[your niche] bloggers” etc. Most roundups list the website and social media profits of the contributors, so there is a no-brainer to contact them.
+If you don’t have those contacts, you may have to search their names in Google and popular social networks to find their accounts.

-If the experts have a blog and social accounts is good that before contacting them and asking them the favor to participate you should get yourself introduced by commenting on their posts.
+If the experts have a blog and social accounts, you should get yourself introduced by commenting on their posts before contacting them and asking them a favor to participate.
 Nothing too much or too intrusive.
 All you need to do is to make your name and your face familiar to them.

-When they will get the email with the request from you and ask themselves “Who this guy or this gal is” a natural answer should come in their minds: “Is the guy that commented on my blog, or the guy that asked me that question on the conference”
+When they will get the email with the request from you and ask themselves, “Who this guy or this gal is” an honest answer should come in their minds: “Is the guy that commented on my blog, or the guy that asked me that question on the conference.”

-I haven’t used any tools for my first roundup but I will definitely use them when creating the second as it speeds up the process a lot.
+I haven’t used any tools for my first roundup, but I will use them when creating the second as it speeds up the process.

-Create a list of keywords for your niche and add blog, blogger, influencer, expert at the end of every word and run searches on Google.
-You should contact the people from the first 3 pages.
-Also, you may look for bloggers lists already created by others and contact the people from that list.
+Create a list of keywords for your niche and add a blog, blogger, influencer, expert at the end of every word, and run Google searches.
+You should contact the people from the first three pages.
+You may also look for bloggers lists already created by others and contact the people from that list.

-If you followed all the steps above now you should have a pretty big list of experts.
-Please note that I’ve emptied the email column before taking the screenshot to protect the privacy of the contributors.
-Make sure you have for each prospect at least two contact methods (Email, Twitter, Facebook, Linkedin, Phone number etc).
+If you followed all the steps above, now you should have a pretty big list of experts.
+Please note that I’ve emptied the email column before taking the screenshot to protect the contributors’ privacy.
+Make sure you have for each prospect at least two contact methods (Email, Twitter, Facebook, Linkedin, Phone number, etc.).

-You can use a tool called URLProfiler which comes with 14 days of free trial is enough for what you need.
-With URLProfiler you will get most of the details of the websites – social media accounts, contact page, email address, phone number, etc. It is a great tool if you do outreach and I recommend it.
+You can use a tool called URLProfiler, which comes with 14 days of a free trial, which is enough for what you need.
+With URLProfiler, you will get most of the websites’ details – social media accounts, contact page, email address, phone number, etc. It is an excellent tool if you do outreach, and I recommend it.

-If you have issues finding contact email addresses of websites try Hunter.io It’s pretty good in finding working email addresses.
-The free plan allows you to make 150 requests per month which should be enough for your roundup.
+If you have issues finding contact email addresses of websites, try Hunter.io.
+It’s pretty good at finding working email addresses.
+The free plan allows you to make 150 requests per month, which should be enough for your roundup.

-As I’ve said previously you may use outreach tools like BuzzSumo, NinjaOutReach or LinkAssistant but I wouldn’t recommend using tools especially if this is your first roundup.
+As I’ve said previously, you might use outreach tools like BuzzSumo, NinjaOutReach, or LinkAssistant, but I wouldn’t recommend using tools, especially if this is your first roundup.
 Instead, try to get personal and address each contributor one by one.

 Here is a special offer for Monetize.info readers:

 You can try NinjaOutreach for two weeks without entering your credit card details.
-Simply fill the form and you will be able to use all features of Ninja Outreach.
-2 weeks are more than enough for you to find out if this tool works for your and your niche or not.
+Simply fill the form, and you will be able to use all features of Ninja Outreach.
+2 weeks are more than enough for you to find out if this tool works for you and your niche or not.

 If you can’t find a particular expert’s email address, you can try sending your question directly on Twitter.
 I did this successfully in my first roundup to collect answers from four people that I otherwise would not have been able to reach.

 On Twitter, you contact the users by mentioning their username in a message, asking them politely if they want to participate.
-This way you attract their attention as they get a message when someone mention them.
+This way, you attract their attention as they get a message when someone mentions them.
 When you get their accept you send them the details of the roundup.
-For my roundup I’ve used the following message:
+For my roundup, I’ve used the following message:

 @Username Hello.
-Would you like to participate in an SEO expert roundup regarding 2017 seo trends ?
+Would you like to participate in an SEO expert roundup regarding 2020 SEO trends?
 Thank you

-You should also follow them and if they follow you back you can send them a direct message.
-However the mention short message i find’t being more effective as direct messages are used for self promotion and spam mostly so not many twitter users check them.
+You should also follow them, and if they follow you back, you can send them a direct message.
+However, the mention short message I didn’t being more effective as direct messages are used for self-promotion and spam mostly so not many Twitter users check them.